top of page

 Mesh Chainer

-place multiple meshes along a spline, repeating them as needed.
-If desired multiple meshes can be used and automatically randomized along the spline.
+This tool makes it easy to place multiple meshes along a spline, repeating them as needed.
+If needed multiple meshes can be used and automatically randomized along the spline.

-First meshes are assigned into the array, in the editor.
+First, meshes are assigned into the array, in the editor.
 Each mesh gets a section, by default the section lengths are auto-adjusted based on the dimensions of the chosen mesh, though this can be tweaked by enabling "Custom scaling", and entering a custom value in "Custom section length"

 Untitled design (1).gif